About the Project

 Software SDK

-Python and C libraries for pipeline orchestration, delta generation, and evaluation workflows.
+Python and C software paths with public test artifacts, pipeline orchestration, delta generators, and evaluation-oriented tooling.

 2025